Zeta Regularization & Temporal Charge

 4. Bridging ζ to τ

-Energy and mass are inversely proportional to temporal charge.
-This means:
+Energy and mass are inversely proportional to temporal charge:

 E = ℏ/τ → m = ℏ/(c2τ)